brouberol/blog/content/reproducible-sqlite.md

 ### Pinning the sqlite version by vendoring the compiled library

-What we can do to make sure we get the exact same sqlite version everywhere is to compile these shared/dynamically loaded libraries ourselves for all architectures we plan to support, vendor them in our codebase, and inject them into our application via `LD_PRELOAD`.
+To pin the `sqlite` version across all environments and OSes, we can compile these shared/dynamically loaded libraries ourselves for all architectures we plan to support, vendor them in our codebase, and inject them into our application via `LD_PRELOAD`.

 We'd need to cover all the ways we run the app:

-- running `make run` on either macOS or linux, which runs the app on the host, against the version of `sqlite` installed by the package manager
+- running `make run`, which runs the app on the host, against the version of `sqlite` installed by the package manager
-- running `make docker-run` on either macOS or linux, which runs the application in a docker container against the `sqlite` version available through the image OS package manager
+- running `make docker-run`, which runs the application in a docker container against the `sqlite` version available through the image OS package manager
-- in CI (Github Actions), which runs the test against the `sqlite` version made available by the runner OS package manager
+- running `make test` in CI (Github Actions), which runs the test against the `sqlite` version made available by the runner OS package manager

 Compiling the sqlite source code into a shared library was made easy to do as [Simon Willison](https://simonwillison.net/) already [documented](https://til.simonwillison.net/sqlite/sqlite-version-macos-python) the process.

 #### Compiling `libsqlite3` for linux

-The following script compiles `libsqlite3` for linux, with FTS5 enabled:
+The following script compiles `libsqlite3` for linux, with full text search enabled:

 ```bash
 # script/compile-libsqlite-linux.sh